rhizomatics/ha_remote_logger/README.md

 ### System Log Event

 Note the requirement at [Installation](#installation) to enable this event, which isn't fired by default.
+This is limited to *Warning* and *Error* events.
+Find out more at the [System Log](https://www.home-assistant.io/integrations/system_log/) integration documentation.

 *Remote Logger* will omit its own log events from the stream, to prevent the possibility of event loops.
 As an alternative, error stats and messages are available as diagnostic entities.

 #### Additional Attributes